napari/napari/docs/naps/4-async-slicing.md

 #### 2. Clean up slice state and logic in layers

 - P0.
-Encapsulate the slice request and response state for each layer type, so that I can quickly and clearly identify those.
+Encapsulate the slice input and output state for each layer type, so that I can quickly and clearly identify those.
 	- Minimize number of (nested) classes per layer-type (e.g. `ImageSlice`, `ImageSliceData`, `ImageView`, `ImageLoader`).
-	- Capture the request state from the `Dims` object.
-	- Capture the response state that vispy needs to display the layer in its scene (e.g. array-like data, scene transform, style values).
 - P0.
 Simplify the program flow of slicing, so that developing and debugging against allows for faster implementation.
 	- Reduce the complexity of the call stack associated with slicing a layer.
 	- The implementation details for some layer/data types might be complex (e.g. multi-scale image), but the high level logic should be simple.
 - P1.
 Move the slice state off the layer, so that its attributes only represent the whole data.
 	- Layer may still have a function to get a slice.
-	- May need alternatives to access currently private state (e.g. 3D interactivity), though doesn't necessarily need to be in the Layer.
-E.g. a plugin with an ND layer, that gets interaction data from 3D visualization , needs some way to get that data back to ND.
+	- May need alternatives to access currently private state, though doesn't necessarily need to be in the Layer (e.g. a plugin with an ND layer, that gets interaction data from 3D visualization , needs some way to get that data back to ND).
 - P2.
 Store multiple slices associated with each layer, so that I can cache previously generated slices.
 	- Pick a default cache size that should not strain most machines (e.g. 0-1GB).
 	- Make cache size a user defined preference.